PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     - The [Ultra Discussion tool](../ultra/discussions.md) can be very useful to collect outputs from specific tasks, such as finding or summarising an example.
     - Requires an Ultra VLE site accessible to the participants (eg. a module site).
     - Allows posting and commenting on others' posts, and supports a range of content types; text, links, images, embedded YouTube videos etc.
-    - Discussions can be visible to all students, or [restricted to specific groups only](../ultra/discussions.md#assign-to-groups).
+    - Discussions can be visible to all students, or [can be split for specific groups](../ultra/discussions.md#assign-to-groups).
     - It is possible to [allow anonymous posting](../ultra/discussions.md#anonymous-posting), if desired.

     **Reworking the example Padlet**